Aurora, Elgin and Fox River Electric Company: Cars used in both city and interurban service

 Some double trucked cars were used in both city and interurban service.

 City Cars

 Most city cars were single trucked “Birney” style, although a few double trucked cars were used.
 On arrival cars 48, 50-97, bought by AE&FRE, replaced most older cars.

+Preservation

 Connecting lines

 In 1920 the AE&C Fox Valley Division connected with four radiating interurbans, all were closed by 1937.

 Elgin & Belvidere

 The Elgin and Belvidere Electric Company left Elgin from the end of the Edison Street line at Wing Street, going 36 mi west through the small towns of Huntley and Marengo to Belvidere, and a 14 mi run through connection to Rockford.
 With 9 passenger and 2 express cars they scheduled 19 trains each way with an hourly headway.
 Opened in 1907, it was the last to be closed to passenger service, in 1930.

 Chicago, Aurora & DeKalb

 The Chicago, Aurora and DeKalb Railroad connected to the Aurora city system at Plum and View Streets, and went 28 mi west through Kaneville to DeKalb.
 3 passenger and 2 express cars made 9 trains each way in a day on a 90-minute and 3-hour schedule.
 Opened in 1905 with light steam equipment, it was electrified by 1910, and closed in 1923.